Waiting for the Lord | Week Three - Seton Shrine

 While the world celebrates, however, the Church waits.
 And she calls us to wait, too.

-In the Gospel reading from John for the third Sunday of Advent, the people approach John the Baptist, asking whether he is the Messiah.
+In this Sunday’s Gospel, the people approach John the Baptist, asking whether he is the Messiah.
 But the faithful must continue waiting for the One to come after John.
-“I baptize with water,” he answers, “but there is one among you whom you do recognize, the one who is coming after me,whose sandal strap I am not worthy to untie” (John 1:26-27).
+“I am baptizing you with water," he answers, "but one mightier than I is coming.
+I am not worthy to loosen the thongs of his sandals.
+He will baptize you with the Holy Spirit and fire.”
+(Luke 3:10-18).

 Being patient, however, isn’t easy.
 Waiting isn’t easy.
 It doesn’t come naturally to most of us.
 Like Adam and Eve in the Garden, we want what we want now.
 We reach for things before it’s time.
 And as we reach, we stumble and fall.